There are various types of brushes and stroke techniques that artists use to create different effects with acrylic paint!

 - Round/ Liner: Round brushes are typically labeled with a number.
 The smaller the number, the smaller the brush.
 Use round brushes for filling in small areas.
 Also use them for fine details and tiny stokes!
 The very tiny round brushes are often labeled as “liners”.
 You may see 10/0 or 20/0 for these very small brushes.

 - Fan Brush: A fan brush is fun to experiment with!
-I don’t use it often but they are great for painting palm tree branches, pine trees, waterfalls, etc. They are also labeled with a number.
+I don’t use it often but they are great for painting palm tree branches, pine trees, waterfalls, etc. I once used it to paint a “tutu” in one of my painting tutorials!
+They are also labeled with a number.

 - Filbert: Similar to a flat but has a rounded top.
 Great for blending and creating smooth edged strokes.